z0on/GO_MWU/README.md

-Rank-based Gene Ontology Analysis with Adaptive Clustering Mikhail V. Matz, UT Austin, May 2012 - February 2015; matz@utexas.edu
+Rank-based Gene Ontology Analysis with Adaptive Clustering

+Mikhail V. Matz
+UT Austin, May 2012 - February 2015
+matz@utexas.edu

 Windows users: make sure perl is installed and is in your system's PATH (or you can specify the path to perl executable explicitly).